transport-data/portal/frontend/md/faq/question_resources_6.md

 4. After selecting "Create Token", your API key will be displayed on your settings page.

-__Important:__ Make sure to copy and save it now, as you won't be able to see it again.
+__Important:__ Make sure to copy and save it now, as you __won't be able to see it again__.
 Keep this key secure and do not share it publicly.
 You can always create a new token, in case you lost your previous key.
+You need to have at least editor rights for a organsation to submit data.

 #### Use your API key in requests:
 Include your API key in the HTTP header when making API calls.
 Here’s an example using curl to create a new dataset, using the [package_create](https://docs.ckan.org/en/2.9/api/#ckan.logic.action.create.package_create) command: